-1. Verifying your environment meets certification requirements
+1. Verifying that your environment meets certification requirements

-Make sure that you are installing your product on a supported hardware and software configuration.
-For more information, see the certification document for your release on the Oracle Fusion Middleware Supported System Configurations page.
+Make sure that you install your product on a supported hardware and software configuration.
+See the certification document for your release on the Oracle Fusion Middleware Supported System Configurations page.

 Oracle has tested and verified the performance of your product on all certified systems and environments.
-Whenever new certifications occur, they are added to the proper certification document right away.
+Whenever new certifications are released, they are added to the certification document right away.
 New certifications can be released at any time.
 Therefore, the certification documents are kept outside the documentation libraries and are available on Oracle Technology Network.